 Experts in Prescription Drug Withdrawal

-According to Dr. Peter Breggin, like all minor tranquilizers, BUSPAR is habit forming, addictive and can cause life-threatening neurological reactions.
-The side effects are similar to benzodiazepines and abrupt withdrawal can cause the same rebound insomnia, depression, anxiety, headaches and nausea.
+According to Dr. Peter Breggin, like all minor tranquilizers, Buspar is habit forming, addictive and can cause life-threatening neurological reactions.
+The side effects are similar to benzodiazepines and abrupt withdrawal can cause the same rebound insomnia, depression and anxiety.

 - You are guided by a team of experts that have healed from psychoactive drugs.